chrisfinlay/RFIsim/README.md

 This package is an RFI simulation tool for the MeerKAT radio telescope.
 It calculates real world satellite movement using two-line element sets (TLEs) and simulates a frequency spectrum and time dependence.

-The output are raw visibilities in the form of a numpy array that is saved as a binary .npy file.
+The output are raw visibilities that are saved into a HDF5 file along with all the input data used for the simulation.

 ## Getting Started